ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

     <td align="center">Tumour eradication statistics</td>
   </tr>
 </table>
-Referring to Table 2.1: Answer the following questions
+Referring to Table: Answer the following questions

 1. What is the explanatory variable and what is the response variable?
 2. Explain the use of relative risk and odds ratio for measuring association.